Speaking of HealthWhat you eat promotes radiant hair, skin and nails naturallyMay 26, 2022

 Appointments can be made by calling one of the numbers below, using Patient Online Services or through the Mayo Clinic app to schedule whenever it is convenient.

 To be vaccinated for COVID-19, all children under age 18 need to be accompanied by a parent or guardian.
-Parents or legal guardians also can call one of the locations nearest them to schedule their children's appointments to be vaccinated against COVID-19:
+Parents or legal guardians also can call a location nearest them to schedule their children's appointments to be vaccinated against COVID-19

 Preparing children for vaccination appointments